fredyouhanaie/etsmgr/README.md

 arrangement.
 On successful completion, the client will be the owner of the ETS table, and `etsmgr_srv` will be the heir.

+If a client has multiple ETS tables that need to be managed by `etsmgr`, then `add_table` should be called multiple times, once per table.

 ### `etsmgr:del_table/1,2`

 This call is used when the client no longer needs a table to be managed, such as prior to termination.
 It will be up to the client to delete the ETS table.

+If a client has multiple ETS tables that are being managed by `etsmgr`, then `del_table` should be called multiple times, once per table.

 ### `etsmgr:wait4etsmgr/0,1`